MicrosoftDocs/power-platform/power-platform/developer/plan.md

 ### Can a developer environment be a managed environment?

 The developer environment can become a managed environment.
-However, managed environment use rights are not included in the developer plan.
-As a result, end users will require premium licenses in order to run their assets in a managed developer environment.
+However, managed environment use rights aren't included in the developer plan.
+As a result, end users require premium licenses in order to run their assets in a managed developer environment.

 ### Why does a banner appear with apps running in the developer environment?